saperio/lightflow/README.md

 ;
 ```

-Here example with two parallel task on one step:
+Here example with two parallel tasks on one step:
 ```js
 lightflow()
 .then(